carbon-language/carbon-lang/llvm/docs/Lexicon.rst

 I
 -

+**ICE**
+    Internal Compiler Error.
+This abbreviation is used to describe errors that occur in LLVM or Clang as they are compiling source code.
+For example, if a valid C++ source program were to trigger an assert in Clang when compiled, that could be referred to as an "ICE".

 **IPA**
     Inter-Procedural Analysis.
 Refers to any variety of code analysis that occurs between procedures, functions or compilation units (modules).